everx-labs/TonNfcClientAndroid/README.md

 ## Auxiliary classes

 TonNfcClientAndroid provides also additional entities.
 [Here](https://github.com/tonlabs/TonNfcClientAndroid/blob/master/tonnfcclientandroid/src/main/java/com/tonnfccard/TonWalletConstants.java) one may find the list of all constants required for work.
 Class [ByteArrayUtil](https://github.com/tonlabs/TonNfcClientAndroid/blob/master/tonnfcclientandroid/src/main/java/com/tonnfccard/utils/ByteArrayUtil.java) provides functions to handle byte arrays, hex representations of byte arrays and integer numbers.
 It is to simplify the work with the main API.
+Class [NfcApduRunner](https://github.com/tonlabs/TonNfcClientAndroid/tree/master/tonnfcclientandroid/src/main/java/com/tonnfccard/nfc) provides functionality to connect NFC smart card and send APDU to it.
+But normally you should not use it, use functions from classes with ending 'Api' to communicate wuth the card.